pk-2004/bootcamp_project/README.md

-# AppDev Attendance Tracker, this is going to make the attendance proccess a lot more smooth and efficent
+# AppDev Attendance Tracker, this is going to make the attendance proccess a lot more smooth and efficient

 A webapp that will allow instructors of appdev to upload attendence files and get a report in seconds